 The Company owns all the properties upon which all of its existing commercial centers are located, except for the following: (i) Robinsons Place Iloilo, (ii) Robinsons Cagayan de Oro, (iii) Robinsons Cainta, and (iv) Robinsons Pulilan.
 These four properties are leased at prevailing market rates.
 The leases for the Iloilo and Cagayan de Oro properties are for 50 years each and commenced in October 2001 and December 2002, respectively.
 The leases for the Cainta and Pulilan properties are for 25 years each and commenced in December 2003 and January 2008, respectively.
 Renewal options for Cainta and Pulilan are available to the Company.
-Total rent expense amounted to P165 Million in 2011, P158 Million in 2010, and P156 Million in 2009.
+Total rent expense amounted to P162 Million in 2012, and P158 Million in 2011 and 2010.

-Capital expenditure incurred for fiscal years 2011, 2010 and 2009 amounted to P13.9 Billion, P6.5 Billion and P6.3 Billion, respectively, representing about 104%, 57% and 59% of revenues in those years, respectively.
+Capital expenditure incurred for fiscal years 2012, 2011 and 2010 amounted to P9.5 Billion, P13.9 Billion and P6.5 Billion, respectively, representing about 71%, 108% and 60% of revenues in those years, respectively.

-The Company has budgeted P13 Billion capital expenditures covering land and constructions for fiscal year 2012.
+The Company has budgeted P13 Billion capital expenditures covering land and constructions for fiscal year 2013.
 These will be funded through cash from operations and borrowings.
-38% is allocated for residential condos and housing units while 62% will be spent for malls, office buildings and hotels.
+33% is allocated for residential condos and housing units while 67% will be spent for malls, office buildings and hotels.